Your First Options Trade: A Step-by-Step Walkthrough

 Bottom Line

-A complete trade is five calm moves: form a view, pick a forgiving strike and expiration, check IV, place a limit order, and plan your exit before you click.
-Notice how little of it is about the option and how much is about discipline.
+A complete trade is five calm moves: form a view, pick a strike and expiration, check IV, place a limit order, and plan your exit before you click.
+Notice how little of it is about the option itself and how much is about discipline.

 Next up: How to Close an Options Position.
 Getting in is half the trade.
 Next we cover the other half, the calm and correct ways to get out.